-(2) In calculating the amount short for each QSE, the QSE must be given a capacity credit for non-Intermittent Renewable Resources (IRRs) that were given notice of decommitment within the two hours before the Operating Hour as a result of the RUC process by setting the HASLSNAP and HASLADJ variables used below equal to the HASLSNAP value for the Resource immediately before the decommitment instruction was given.
+(3) In calculating the amount short for each QSE, the QSE must be given a capacity credit if a Resource was given notice of decommitment within the two hours before the Operating Hour as a result of the RUC process as follows:

+(a) Non-Intermittent Renewable Resources (IRRs) will have the HASLSNAP and HASLADJ variables used below set equal to the HASLSNAP value for the Resource immediately before the decommitment instruction was given;

+(b) DC-Coupled Resources will have the DCRCAPSNAP and DCRCAPADJ variables used below set equal to the DCRCAPSNAP value for the Resource immediately before the decommitment instruction was given.

-(3) In calculating the short amount for each QSE, if the High Ancillary Service Limit (HASL) for a Resource was credited to the QSE during the RUC snapshot but the Resource experiences a Forced Outage within two hours before the start of the Settlement Interval, then the HASL for that Resource is also credited to the QSE in the HASLADJ.
+(4) In calculating the short amount for each QSE, if the High Ancillary Service Limit (HASL) for a Resource was credited to the QSE during the RUC snapshot but the Resource experiences a Forced Outage within two hours before the start of the Settlement Interval, then the HASL for that Resource is also credited to the QSE in the HASLADJ.
+If the Resource is a DC-Coupled Resource, then the DCRCAPSNAP for that Resource from the RUC snapshot is credited to the QSE in the DCRCAPADJ.

-(4) In calculating the short amount for each QSE, if the DCIMPSNAP was credited to the QSE during the RUC snapshot but the entire Direct Current Tie (DC Tie) experiences a Forced Outage within two hours before the start of the Settlement Interval, then the DCIMPSNAP is also credited to the QSE in the DCIMPADJ.
+(5) In calculating the short amount for each QSE, if the DCIMPSNAP was credited to the QSE during the RUC snapshot but the entire Direct Current Tie (DC Tie) experiences a Forced Outage within two hours before the start of the Settlement Interval, then the DCIMPSNAP is also credited to the QSE in the DCIMPADJ.